Kshrugal/anilog/README.md

 AniLog is a clean, modern, and fast web application for tracking your anime progress and sharing your lists with friends.
 Built with React and Firebase, it provides a seamless, real-time experience for all your anime tracking needs.

-View the live demo: [INSERT YOUR NETLIFY LINK HERE]
+View the live demo: https://anilogger.netlify.app/

 ✨ Core Features